tmischke999/QA-Academy/Curriculum/Syllabus.md

 - Test cases, exploratory testing findings, and bug reports added to GitHub.
 - Exploratory testing findings for a demo application.

-**Note:** Assignments and projects will emphasize test case writing, planning, and reporting.
-Weekly breakdowns will be in the training folders.

 ---

-### **Phase 3: Accessibility Testing (Month 3)**
+### **Phase 3: Accessibility Testing & Introduction to APIs (Month 3)**
-**Objective:** Learn how to test for accessibility and ensure compliance with WCAG guidelines, focusing on manual techniques.
+**Objective:**
+This month will cover two key testing areas: accessibility testing and an introduction to APIs.
+In the first two weeks, students will focus on understanding accessibility standards and techniques, using tools like NVDA, Axe, and Lighthouse to evaluate web applications for accessibility compliance.
+In the second two weeks, students will transition into learning what APIs are, their role in applications, and how to test them using tools like Postman.

 **Topics Covered:**
+- **Weeks 1–2: Accessibility Testing**
-- Accessibility Standards (WCAG, ARIA).
+  - WCAG Standards and ARIA Roles
-- Keyboard Navigation and Focus Testing.
+  - Keyboard Navigation and Focus Testing
-- Screen Reader Compatibility (NVDA, VoiceOver, TalkBack).
+  - Screen Reader Compatibility (NVDA, VoiceOver, TalkBack)
-- High Contrast and Reflow Testing.
+  - High Contrast and Reflow Testing
-- Updating GitHub repositories:
-  - Adding accessibility audit reports and checklists.
+- **Weeks 3–4: Introduction to APIs**
+  - What is an API and how it works
+  - HTTP Methods (GET, POST, PUT, DELETE)
+  - Introduction to Postman for API testing
+  - Writing basic API test cases and validating responses

 **Deliverables:**
+- **Accessibility Testing Deliverables:**
-- Custom checklist for accessibility testing.
+  - Custom checklist for accessibility testing
-- Accessibility audit report for a sample website.
+  - Accessibility audit report for a sample website

-**Note:** Participants will complete ~8 assignments/projects focused on analyzing accessibility issues and testing workflows.
+- **API Testing Deliverables:**
+  - Basic API test cases created in Postman
+  - API test documentation uploaded to GitHub

+**Note:**
+Students will continue using Google Sheets to manage test cases and document their work in GitHub.
+This phase will also include hands-on assignments with real-world accessibility audits and basic API testing practices.

 ---

-### **Phase 4: API Testing (Month 4)**
+### **Phase 4: Advanced API Testing and Automation (Month 4)**
-**Objective:** Gain proficiency in manual API testing using tools like Postman and document results in GitHub.
+**Objective:**
+Month 4 will focus on advancing API testing skills, with an emphasis on Postman collections, writing test scripts, and deeper exploration of API testing.
+Students will learn how to organize API tests into collections, automate tests using Postman, and handle different HTTP methods and responses.
+The goal is to build proficiency in manual API testing and introduce automation techniques using Postman/Newman.

 **Topics Covered:**
-- HTTP Basics (GET, POST, PUT, DELETE).
-- Setting Up and Using Postman.
+- **Postman Collections and Test Scripts**
+  - Organizing API tests into Postman collections
-- Writing and Validating API Test Cases.
+  - Writing and executing test scripts in Postman
+  - Validating responses with assertions
-- Error Handling and Status Codes.
+- **Error Handling and Status Codes**
-- Updating GitHub repositories:
+  - Handling different HTTP status codes (200, 404, 500, etc.)
+  - Writing tests for response validation and error handling
-  - Adding API test cases, execution results, and documentation.
+- **Automating API Tests**
+  - Introduction to Newman for Postman automation (Free and open-source)
+  - Running automated API tests in a CI/CD pipeline
+  - Writing test scripts to validate API responses
+- **Advanced API Testing Techniques**
+  - Working with environments and variables in Postman
+  - Mocking APIs and testing with simulated data

 **Deliverables:**
+- **Postman Collections:**
-- API test cases and validation documentation uploaded to GitHub.
+  - Organize API test cases into collections in Postman
-- End-to-end API testing project.

-**Note:** Weekly assignments/projects will focus on designing and executing API test cases.
-Specific details will be outlined in the training folders.

----

-### **Phase 5: Advanced Topics, Regression Testing, and QA Automation (Month 5)**
-**Objective:** Build on foundational manual testing techniques and transition to automation, leveraging GitHub to store automation scripts.

-**Topics Covered:**
-- Regression Testing Revisited: Identifying candidates for automation.
-- Automation Basics: Tools overview (e.g., Selenium, Playwright).
-- Automating Test Case Execution (manual test cases from Month 2).
-- Automating Accessibility Testing with Tools (e.g., Axe, Lighthouse).
-- Automating API Testing with Postman/Newman.
-- Using GitHub for:
-  - Storing and managing automation scripts.
-  - Using branches for different test types.

-**Deliverables:**
-- Regression test suite candidates identified and prioritized.
-- Automated scripts for test case execution uploaded to GitHub.
+  - Create test scripts to validate API responses
-- README updated to describe the scripts and their purpose.
-- API automation project.

-**Note:** Assignments and projects will focus on transitioning manual testing skills to automation workflows.

----

-### **Phase 6: Capstone Project and Graduation (Month 6)**
-**Objective:** Apply all learned skills in a capstone project to demonstrate proficiency and finalize the QA portfolio.

-**Capstone Project:**
-- Test a real-world demo application from end-to-end, covering manual, accessibility, and API testing.
+- **Automation Projects:**
-- Automate key regression tests and prepare a comprehensive test report.
+  - Automate API tests using Postman/Newman and document the setup process
-- Finalize GitHub repository:
-  - Organize all work (manual test cases, bug reports, automation scripts).
+  - Create an end-to-end API testing project, with documentation and results
+- **Test Summary Reports:**
-  - Write a README summarizing the work and skills demonstrated.
+  - Write a comprehensive report summarizing API test cases, scripts, and automation results

-**Final Test:**
-- Comprehensive written and practical test on all topics covered in the program.
+**Note:**
+Students will be expected to continue using GitHub for documentation of their API tests, test scripts, and automation projects.
+They will also work on refining their Postman skills and building a portfolio of automated test cases.

 ---